JCSDA/jedi-docs/docs/inside/jedi-components/mpas-jedi/introduction.rst

 - EDA

 Each of these applications can be configured to use MPAS variable-resolution or regional meshes, in addition to global, quasi-uniform meshes like those in the test suite and tutorial examples.
-MPAS-JEDI application can also be configured to employ analysis increments and ensemble-forecast input at a different, lower resolution than the background forecast and analysis.
+MPAS-JEDI's DA applications can also be configured to employ analysis increments and ensemble-forecast input at a different, coarser mesh-spacing than the background forecast and analysis.
+MPAS-JEDI is distributed with python-based diagnostic and plotting utilities.
+There is an additional cylc-based workflow repository (`MPAS-Workflow <https://github.com/NCAR/MPAS-Workflow>`_) available, which has only been used on NCAR's Cheyenne HPC.
-MPAS-JEDI includes python-based diagnostics and plotting utilities and cylc-based workflow, both of which are planned to merge with shared JEDI capabilities as those capabilities mature.
+Eventually those independent post-processing and workflow tools will be merged with or replaced by shared JEDI capabilities as those capabilities mature.

 MPAS-JEDI and MPAS-A
 ---------------------------------------------

-MPAS-JEDI utilizes a variety of computational infrastructure directly from MPAS-A, including mesh definitions and decompositions, and data structures plus the utilities to construct and manipulate them.
+Important elements of MPAS-JEDI are adopted directly from MPAS-A, including mesh definitions and decompositions, in-memory data structures, and the utilities to construct and manipulate them.
 Together with the MPAS-A development team at NCAR, we often enhance MPAS-A to facilitate its use for data assimilation and within JEDI.
 These enhancements reside in a fork of MPAS-Dev/MPAS-Model until they can be merged there.